A Gentle Introduction and Tutorial on Deep Generative Models in Transportation Research: Deep Generative Models in Different Areas of Transportation Research

 \paragraph{Block Missing Data} Block Missing Data occurs when there are no data-acquisition detectors in the area of interest, leading to complete loss in the dataset for the region.
 This type of missing data is particularly challenging to address because of the absence of any observations over an extended spatial and temporal range.
 Advanced DGMs have been developed to tackle this challenge, though most studies do not focus exclusively on block missing data.
 Instead, they often evaluate model performance under various conditions, including fiber and random missing data scenarios \citep{li20183d,zhang2021missing,yuan2022stgan,hou2023missii,li2023dynamic,zhang2024spatial}.
-For example, \cite{yuan2022stgan} enhanced the performance of GAN in traffic flow imputation by designing generative and center losses.
-This approach was evaluated across all three types of missing data environments: Fiber, Block, and Random Missing Data.
-The proposed method demonstrated significant improvements in imputing missing traffic data under these conditions.
-In another study, \cite{li20183d} combined a 3D Convolutional Neural Network with GAN (3wwDConvGAN) to address missing traffic data.
+For example, \cite{li20183d} combined a 3D Convolutional Neural Network with GAN (3DConvGAN) to address missing traffic data.
 Unlike traditional methods that may not fully exploit the spatial-temporal features of historical data, 3DConvGAN uses a fractional strided 3D CNN in both the generator and discriminator to enhance imputation performance.
-The model's effectiveness was also tested in environments with Fiber, Block, and Random Missing Data, highlighting its versatility. \cite{zhang2021missing} introduced SA-GAIN, a Self-Attention Generative Adversarial Imputation Network, designed to impute missing traffic flow data.
+The model's effectiveness was also tested in environments with Fiber, Block, and Random Missing Data, highlighting its versatility.
+In another study, \cite{zhang2021missing} introduced SA-GAIN, a Self-Attention Generative Adversarial Imputation Network, designed to impute missing traffic flow data.
 By incorporating a self-attention mechanism in GAN, SA-GAIN effectively captures important features across spatial and temporal dimensions.
-The model was tested in both fiber and block missing data scenarios, demonstrating robust performance. \cite{hou2023missii} developed MissII, a model that combines spatial interaction models with GANs for traffic data imputation.
-This method first estimates traffic flow using theory-guided models that leverage environmental and social factors to capture complex traffic dynamics.
+The model was tested in both fiber and block missing data scenarios, demonstrating robust performance.
+In \cite{yuan2022stgan}, the authors enhanced the performance of GAN in traffic flow imputation by designing generative and center losses.
+These losses enable the model to more accurately reconstruct missing data while preserving local spatio-temporal correlations.
+This approach was evaluated across all three types of missing data environments: Fiber, Block, and Random Missing Data.
+The proposed method demonstrated significant improvements in imputing missing traffic data under these conditions. \cite{hou2023missii} developed MissII, a novel theory-guided deep learning framework for traffic data imputation.
+The approach first estimates traffic flow between points of interest using mobility models that leverage environmental and social factors to capture complex traffic dynamics.
 The estimated traffic flow data are then used as real samples to guide the GAN's training process to improve the imputation accuracy.
 These studies illustrate the effectiveness of DGMs in addressing block missing data, which presents unique challenges due to the complete absence of data in specific areas.
 By leveraging spatio-temporal modeling and integrating advanced neural network architectures, these models provide comprehensive solutions to ensure continuity and quality in traffic data even when entire sections of data are missing.